- Prerequisites

 - Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 You can also play with the advanced settings if you want to edit the widget.

 Congratulations!
-You have added the first widget.
-Now you are able to send a new telemetry reading and it will immediately appear in the table.
+You have added the chart widget.
+Now you are able to send a new telemetry reading, and it will immediately appear in the chart.

 - Enter Edit mode.